syncfusion-content/maui-docs/MAUI/SignaturePad/getting-started.md

 ## Initialize signature pad

-Import the `SfSignaturePad` namespace and initialize the signature pad as shown below.
+Import the `SfSignaturePad` namespace and initialize the SignaturePad as shown below.

 {% tabs %}